Prime Video: The Absolute Best Sci-Fi TV Shows to Watch

 Stargate SG-1 (1997-2007)

-Set a year after 1994's Stargate, the TV series follows a US Air Force special ops team who explore the galaxy and defend Earth from alien threats.
+Set a year after 1994's Stargate, the TV series follows a US Air Force special ops team that explores the galaxy and defend Earth from alien threats.
 The effects probably won't hold up, but the sweet nostalgia should make up for it.

 Tales from the Loop (2020)